lulzbot3d/.github/profile/README.md

-## LulzBot 3D Printers GitHub Organization
+## Official LulzBot 3D Printers GitHub Organization

-Not much here...
+This organization is currently more of a placeholder at the moment...

+Find our current active repositories over on [GitLab](https://gitlab.com/lulzbot3d)!